 Dr. Odin is a Professor of Medicine in the Division of Liver Diseases and the Recanati/Miller Transplantation Institute.
 He is co-director of the Mount Sinai Autoimmune Liver Disease Program.
 He has research interest in liver autoimmunity and toxicology.
 His current research studies are focused on novel treatments for primary biliary cirrhosis, primary sclerosing cholangitis, and autoimmune hepatitis and on the toxic effects of medications, including herbal and dietary supplements on the liver.
 He cares for individuals with all liver diseases, including those with liver transplants.

-All three hepatologists are affiliated with Mount Sinai Hospital in New York City.
+Dr. Odin is affiliated with Mount Sinai Hospital in New York City.
 Patients are usually referred to the center by gastroenterologists.